It's Me! Iola.

 I'm just a goddess aiming to shine brightly in this wonderfully beautiful world.
 As a girl, I truly felt my purpose blossoming as I sought to heal, teach, and wholeheartedly support those around me.

 Through my work as a Registered Nurse, I've had the incredible opportunity to witness people at their happiest highs and their most heartbreaking lows.
 I've seen profound suffering, and I believe that this story belongs to all of us, woven together in shared experiences.
-In my fulfilling career, along with my personal healing journey, I’ve discovered countless ways to be present with myself and delve into the depths of who I truly am, all while artfully balancing my roles as a devoted nurse, loving wife, caring sister, and cherished daughter.
+In my fulfilling career, along with my personal healing journey, I’ve discovered countless ways to be present with myself and delve into the depths of who I truly am, all while artfully balancing my roles as a devoted nurse, loving wife, caring friend and all my other hats.

 I want to remind you that your voice is not just powerful—it’s a force to be heard!
 Your body is an amazing vessel, something to cherish and celebrate, not fear.